 I looked her up and down, then down and up.
 I like to be thorough.

 The dame had class written through her like rock has Brighton - rough and irregular, but spelled correctly.
 And with an exterior that was sweet, yet hard.
-To claim that she was cylindrical and wrapped in cellophane with a photo halfway along her length would be pushing the metaphor to breaking point, so I won’t, though her lanyard might well have sported a photo had it not ended up the wrong way round from her exertions with the door.
+To claim that she was pink and wrapped in cellophane with a photo halfway along her length would be pushing the metaphor to breaking point, so I won’t, though her lanyard might well have sported a photo had it not ended up the wrong way round from her exertions with the door.

 Or perhaps it was a deliberate ploy to hide her identity.
 Either way, she wasn’t a little old lady, or a hoodlum.

 I beckoned her to take a seat, and she did.
 Good.
 It’s always important that they know who’s in charge.

 "So, lady, who’s the husband you want tailing?"
 I said with all the aplomb of a plumber’s plumbline in Plymouth.

 "I don’t have a husband," she said.

 Good god, she’s forward.
 She sails into my office with all the panache of a Panamanian poncho pusher, and the first thing she tells me is that she’s single.
 And when I considered that my first words to her were 'Come', and 'It’s a bit stiff', it seemed that she’d clearly grasped the wrong end of the stick.
 I had to keep things on a professional footing.